-He trained as a medical microbiologist, PhD on Vibrio cholerae genetics relevant to drug resistance.
+He trained as a medical microbiologist with his PhD on Vibrio cholerae genetics relevant to drug resistance.
 He carried out post-doctoral work on the genetics of Gram- positive bacteria at the Brookhaven National Laboratories, New York, USA and at the Max Planck Institute for Molecular Genetics, West Berlin, Germany.
-He joined Astra Research Center in Bangalore India in 1987 and was responsible for the diarrhoeal diseases group till 1989.
-Between 1989 and 1995 he directed the Broad-spectrum antibacterial research programme and in 1996 was made responsible for Pre-clinical R & D. Dr Balganesh took over as Head of Research at AstraZeneca India in 2000.
+He joined Astra Research Center in Bangalore, India in 1987 and was responsible for the diarrhoeal diseases group until 1989.
+Between 1989 and 1995, he directed the Broad-spectrum Antibacterial Research Programme and, in 1996, was made responsible for Pre-clinical R & D. Dr Balganesh took over as Head of Research at AstraZeneca India in 2000.
 AstraZeneca India was given a fresh mandate of ‘developing novel drugs for the treatment of tuberculosis’ in August 2000.
-Since 2001, Balganesh has been leading the research activities focused on delivering new molecules for the treatment of Tuberculosis.
-Balganesh has also led the AZI research team of The European Commission’s FP6 and FP7 projects NM4TB and MM4TB.
+Since 2001, Dr Balganesh has been leading the research activities focused on delivering new molecules for the treatment of tuberculosis.
+Dr Balganesh has also led the AZI research team of The European Commission’s FP6 and FP7 projects NM4TB and MM4TB.
 He was a member of the Steering Committee of the New Medicines for Tuberculosis (NM4TB) project, and then a member of the Executive Board of More Medicines for Tuberculosis (MM4TB) until November 2011 when he joined the project’s Advisory Board.
-He is also member of several Govt. of India research committees and institute review panels.
+He is also member of several Government of India research committees and institute review panels.